 Our special interest hub pages

-This year’s UN climate change conference Cop 27 will take place in Sharm-el-Sheik, Egypt, from 7-18 November 2022.
-Argus provides key insight into the developments and discussions in the run up to Cop 27, shining a light on how they will affect the global energy and commodity markets.
+Argus provides key insights into the developments and discussions at Cop, shining a light on how they will affect the global energy and commodity markets.
+Cop 28 will take place in the UAE from 30 November to 12 December 2023

 As the most consumed refined product in Europe, diesel is a fundamental source of road fuel.
 But without sufficient local refining capacity to cover demand, the region is dependent on imports of this critical product.
 These trade flows have changed dramatically since the start of 2022 as Europe rejects Russian-origin oil and turns to long-range cargoes from other sources.
 This ‘new normal’ requires new price benchmarks for the European diesel market.

 As more global carbon reduction mandates come online, airlines will look to fulfill their environmental, social and corporate governance (ESG) requirements with sustainable aviation fuel (SAF).
 SAF is the only solution for airlines to fly more sustainably, electrification is not yet a solution and we are probably decades away from that being a reality if at all.

 Argus’ price assessments allow you to compare alternative to conventional bunkers.
 Our analysis pieces provide you with insight into alternative fuels trends.

 How is the global energy system transforming?
 The global energy transition is well under way, presenting opportunities, challenges and important decisions for consumers and producers alike.
 Argus provides a trusted and independent view into the changing energy landscape, including future fuels, trading opportunities and new energy infrastructure.

 Gain a competitive edge in energy-related investment by turning to Argus Media’s data science services.
 These services uniquely join our proprietary physical transaction data, including prices, volume and location, with constant market interaction.